cryostatio/cryostat-legacy/HTTP_API.md

     `GET /api/v2/rules/:name`

     ##### response
-    `200` - The result is a JSON string representing the rule defintion.
+    `200` - The result is a JSON string representing the rule definition.

     `401` - User authentication failed.
 The reason is an error message.
     There will be an `X-WWW-Authenticate: $SCHEME` header that indicates